 I have been an athlete my entire life.
 I was fortunate that my parents got me involved in sports as early as I can remember, and I immediately loved everything that sports teach you.
 Through athletics, I learned that the qualities of teamwork, hard work and dedication were all lessons that were necessary in maintaining a healthy and productive lifestyle.
 In high school, I lettered in three different sports, finishing my high school career as an All-New England soccer goalkeeper and an All-State basketball player.
 I am still the all-time leading scorer in boys’ basketball at my high school.
 My athletic abilities brought me to the University of Connecticut, where I earned a spot on the men’s basketball team as a walk-on from 1992-1994.

 Adversity is an opportunity to succeed.

-Things changed in 1995 when I was involved in a car accident, which left me paralyzed.
-In the years following the accident, I learned how much I loved to mentor and coach young people, so I went back to school to earn my teaching certificate and coached high school boys’ basketball for twenty years.
+Things changed in 1995 when I was involved in a car crash, which left me paralyzed.
+In the years following the crash, I learned how much I loved to mentor and coach young people, so I went back to school to earn my teaching certificate and coached high school boys’ basketball for twenty years.

 In addition to coaching, I wanted to resume being an athlete myself.
 I needed to find a sport that would allow me to feed the competitive spirit that has always been inside of me.
 After trying many different wheelchair sports, including racing in the 2010 New York City Marathon, I was introduced to the sport of wheelchair curling in the summer of 2013 and found the sport I was meant to pursue.
 Curling contains lines, circles and angles, just like the 7th grade geometry I used to teach.
 The sport is individual yet relies heavily on teamwork, and has everything that I love about sport.
 I progressed up the ranks and was chosen for the 2015 World Team.
-Today, I am a member of the US Wheelchair Curling Team and competed in the 2018 Paralympic Games in PyeongChang, South Korea.
+Today, I am a member of the US Wheelchair Curling Team preparing for my third Paralympics to be held in Cortina Italy in 2026.